Build-A-Bear Workshop: Public company

 Clark took Build-A-Bear Workshop public in 2004.
 The company opened its first international franchise in Sheffield, England and licensed Hasbro a home bear-stuffing kit.

 A few Build-A-Bear Workshop locations began testing the "make-your-own-doll" concept in early 2004.
 In November 2004, Clark opened the first Friends 2B Made store with this concept in Robinson near Pittsburgh, Pennsylvania followed by a location in Columbus, Ohio on November 19, 2004.
-Existing mass doll makers had slipping sales, and a number of specialty doll makers entered the market, including eToys' My Twinn and Mattel's American Girl.
+Existing mass doll makers had slipping sales, and several specialty doll makers entered the market, including eToys' My Twinn and Mattel's American Girl.
 By October 2006, there were 9 Friends 2B Made stores in operation.
 By October 1, 2009, they were all either shuttered or converted into expanded Build-A-Bear outlets, with their staff being offered jobs at Bear locations.
 The Friends 2B Made products display fixtures were removed from about 50 workshop locations.

 The Game Factory developed and released a Build-A-Bear Workshop video game for the Nintendo DS platform for Christmas 2007.
 A Build-A-Bear game for the Nintendo Wii, subtitled A Friend Fur All Seasons, was released in fall 2008.
 Build-A-Bear released a feature film, available on the iPad through MoPix, in December 2011.
-From 2011 to 2013, Millennial women began increasing visiting the stores and purchasing accessories, which turn out to be for their pets not prior bear purchases.
+From 2011 to 2013, Millennial women began increasingly visiting the stores to purchase accessories intended for their pets, rather than prior bear purchases.

-In 2008, a virtual game of Build-A-Bear was released where people could explore Bearville and play games online.
+In 2008, a virtual game of Build-A-Bear was released in which people could explore Bearville and play games online.
 Players had an inventory with items that they could trade amongst each other.
 The player could also listen to songs in the game.
 This game closed in 2015.

 Cepia, LLC settled a patent and copyright infringement lawsuit over a color-changing bear against Build-A-Bear in 2013.
 Also in 2013, founder Maxine Clark retired as CEO, and Sharon Price John took over the position around June.
 The company licensed My Little Pony and the musical group One Direction.
 With 400 stores, the company plans to trim 60 underperforming stores over two years.
 In 2015, a lawsuit sought damages for discriminating against blind people and lack of blind-accessible point-of-sale machines in Build-a-Bear shops.